 Services are now widely available via Lightwire.
 We offer 2 Gig and 4 Gig options nationally and 8 Gig speeds in Auckland and Wellington, more locations to follow.

 When we look at use cases for Hyperfibre, we should be thinking about the aggregate capacity being offered rather than a headline speed for an individual user.

-That’s certainly the way Chorus is promoting the use of the 4x 1Gig ports on its ONTs, where business has a use case for speed in excess of 1 Gig due to a number of individual users or applications.
+That’s certainly how Chorus is promoting the use of the 4x 1Gig ports on its ONTs, where a business has a use case for speed in excess of 1 Gig due to a number of individual users or applications.

-When you think about Speed really hasn’t been an issue in New Zealand, because things like dark fibre have been available for a long time, but speeds in excess of 1 Gig are now mainstream with price points in reach, within reach of the vast majority of businesses.
+Speed hasn’t been an issue in New Zealand, because services like Dark Fibre have been available for a long time, but speeds in excess of 1 Gig are now mainstream, with price points within reach of the vast majority of businesses.

 What's slowing Hyperfibre down

 The biggest holdup on widespread adoption of these Hyperfibre services will be the ability to get the full speed from them.

 Router and firewall selection, WiFi, cabling, switching, network interface, CPU, disk resource – all will be critical in maximising speeds.
 They will all need to be carefully selected if they aren’t going to impact the end-user experience.